VaclavElias/Stride3DTutorials/README.md

 - Probably there is a better way to instance boxes

 ### Minimal Stride API
 Minimal APIs are architectd to create APIs with minimal dependencies (improved in .NET 6).
-They are ideal for apps that want to indlude onlyl the mininum files, features and dependencies.
+They are ideal for apps that want to include only the mininum files, features and dependencies.

 **ToDos**
 - Make some examples